8 Best Scotland Road Trips: Scenic Routes, Driving Itineraries & Travel Tips

 Kintyre 66

-Kennacraig – Carradale – Tayinloan – Isle of Gigha – Machrihanish – Mull of Kintyre Lighthouse – Campbeltown – Kennacraig
+Route: Tarbert – Kennacraig – Carradale – Tayinloan – Isle of Gigha – Machrihanish – Mull of Kintyre Lighthouse – Campbeltown – Tarbert

-The landscape and beaches are pristine and unspoiled, the seas huge, the night sky clear, and the wildlife abundant – this really is a trip for outdoor lovers.
-Kayaking in the turquoise waters is a popular pastime and hiking some of the incredible trails, with their spectacular views, is a must.
+The landscape and beaches are pristine and unspoiled, the seas are huge, the night sky is clear, and the wildlife is abundant – this really is a trip for outdoor lovers.
+Kayaking in the turquoise waters is a popular pastime, and hiking some of the incredible trails, with their spectacular views, is a must.

 Local produce and food are also a highlight of this trip, with seafood at the top of the list.
 You’ll also find whisky and gin distilleries and several breweries in Kintyre, making sure that local food and drink sustain all your activity!